skip to main content

 • MECHANIC AND REPAIR TECHNOLOGIES/TECHNICIANS

-• A program that generally prepares individuals to apply technical knowledge and skills in the adjustment, maintenance, part replacement, and repair of tools, equipment, and machines.
+• Instructional programs that prepare individuals to apply technical knowledge and skills in the adjustment, maintenance, part replacement, and repair of tools, equipment, and machines.
 See other colleges that offer this major

 • MULTI/INTERDISCIPLINARY STUDIES